MaiRR/Inspyre/README.md

 We use the Bing API to get pcitures which we use for our background.

 3. Poem API
 We use the Poem API to generate a random poem on the user's page in order to inspire them.
-No key is necessary, just a get request [request](https://www.poemist.com/api/v1/randompoems), location is at [here](https://poemist.github.io/poemist-apidoc/#misc-services)
+No key is necessary, just a get [request](https://www.poemist.com/api/v1/randompoems), location is at [here](https://poemist.github.io/poemist-apidoc/#misc-services)

 4. TasteDive API
 We use the TasteDive API to provide reccomendations for books, movies, and music.
 Create a key [here](https://tastedive.com/account/api_access)